 You'd also expect: Susan would instantly call off the engagement realising George is a lying cheat.

-Instead: She stays with him and is eventually killed by the toxins in the cheap envelopes picked out by George.
+Instead: She stays with him (after punching him in the face) and is eventually killed by the toxins in the cheap envelopes picked out by George.
+Immediately afterwards, George calls Marisa Tomei, but she hangs up on him.

 Smallville: In Red, Clark goes to patch things up with Lana due to his Red Kryptonite induced behavior.
 He states not being himself, with Lana assuming that his feelings for her weren't genuine.
 You'd expect: Clark to respond that he wanted to change his image to impress her, but simply went overboard with the image.
 Doing so allows Clark to be honest, without giving away his secret.
 Instead Clark says that he can't explain his actions.